dials/dials/doc/sphinx/documentation/getting_started.rst

 ===============

 The aim of this tutorial is to provide a quick start guide to running DIALS for integrating good quality synchrotron X-ray diffraction data.
-Many caveats apply to this:

- - your mileage may vary etc. as the program is in development
- - we don't promise that the data are as good as from e.g. XDS
- - DIALS only does data processing you will need to use e.g. Aimless for the subsequent scaling
+Please note that DIALS only does data processing you will need to use e.g. Aimless for the subsequent scaling.

-That said this tutorial illustrates that the program can work and give sensible results.

 Introduction
 ------------